leilaicruz/Experimental_Journal/journal/2019-06/Exp_URA_kickout_transf_2019-06-17.md

-# Title: ylic132  transformation with the OEP2
+# Title: ylic132  transformation with the OEP2 (unsuccesful)

 # Date
 14062019